-When an individual or family fails to comply with the THA requirements and appears unable to comply, the SSD must determine if the noncompliance is due to a physical or mental impairment.
+When an individual or family fails to comply with THA requirements as set forth in 18 NYCRR 352.35 and appears unable to comply, the SSD must determine if the noncompliance is due to a physical or mental impairment.
 If the SSD determines that the noncompliance is not due to a physical or mental impairment, the SSD must discontinue THA until the failure ceases or for 30 days, whichever period is longer.